99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 deployment mode:
 single instance: great for dev
 High availability with load balancer: great for production
+AWS Elastic Beanstalk makes it easy to create new environments for your application.
+You can create and manage
+separate environments for development, testing, and production use, and you can deploy any version of your application
+to any environment

 You can add AWS Elastic Beanstalk configuration files (.ebextensions FOLDER) to your web application's source code to configure your environment and customize
 the AWS resources that it contains.
 YAML- or JSON-formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy